 The costs vary depending on the location of the outsourcing partner, e.g in Eastern Europe the average hourly rate is $35-40 (€29-33); in Central, Western and Northern Europe this number is close to $50-$60 (€41-49); in Asia it often amounts $25-$30 (€21-25).

 Another important factor is the technical and industry expertise.
-It is commonly known that senior developers earn more than junior ones – according to the report by No Fluff Jobs, the maximum monthly earnings of a senior developer in Poland might be 5 times bigger than the one of a junior.
+It is commonly known that senior developers earn more than junior ones – according to our report: “Prepare for the IT recruitment process in 2023”, the maximum monthly earnings of a senior developer in Poland might be 5 times bigger than the one of a junior.
 So depending on the type of specialist that you need, the costs of the overall project will differ.
 Moreover, companies that have a great record of successful projects through the years, very often require higher rates for their services.